Emotional Neymar cries as he recalls Zuniga challenge

 "But I can't defend myself from what comes from behind.
 What defends me in that situation is the rules and I couldn't defend myself from that and I was injured.

 "God blessed me," Neymar said, breaking down in tears.
-"If it had been another two centimetres I could be in a wheelchair today."
+"If it had been another two centimeters I could be in a wheelchair today."

-Neymar said Zuniga called him the next day to apologise but he stopped short of forgiving his rival for the challenge.
+Neymar said Zuniga called him the next day to apologize but he stopped short of forgiving his rival for the challenge.

 "I don’t hate him, I don’t hold a grudge," Neymar said.
 "But I don’t feel anything."